MrLixm/AgXc/nuke/README.md

 # Credits

+* Troy Sobotka: of course for the original AgX algorithm
 * Jed Smith: [nuke-colortools](https://github.com/jedypod/nuke-colortools).
-* Troy Sobotka: of course for the AgX algorithm
+* flannelhead and other darktable developers: https://github.com/darktable-org/darktable/pull/15104
+* EaryChow and anyone involved in the development of the Blender variant: https://blenderartists.org/t/feedback-development-filmic-baby-step-to-a-v2/1361663/